Prepaid Electricity Calculator South Africa (2026)

 How many units of electricity for R100?

-For R100 on Eskom Homelight prepaid (direct supply), you get approximately 40.2 kWh units at the flat rate of R2.49/kWh.
-Municipal results can differ because many municipal prepaid tariffs use block pricing, but for a first-in-month estimate R100 buys about 25.6 kWh on City of Cape Town rates.
-At average household usage of 30 kWh/day, R100 of Eskom electricity lasts about 1.3 days.
+For R100 on Eskom Homelight prepaid (direct supply), you get approximately 36.9 kWh units at the flat rate of R2.49/kWh.
+Municipal results vary because most municipal prepaid tariffs use block pricing - for a first-in-month estimate R100 buys about 25.6 kWh on City of Cape Town and about 26.5 kWh on eThekwini Durban rates.
+At a typical urban household usage of 10 kWh/day, R100 of Eskom electricity lasts about 3.7 days.
+High-use homes with electric geysers and pool pumps (around 18-20 kWh/day) work through it in 2 days.

 How many units of electricity for R200?